Mandy Moore & Shane West On ‘A Walk To Remember’ 15 Years Later

 It’s been 15 years since Nicholas Spark’s film adaptation of A Walk to Remember debuted in theaters, and now the stars of the movie, Mandy Moore and Shane West, are opening up about one of their most romantic parts of all time.

 A Walk to Remember, one of the first of many film adaptations of Spark’s novels, followed characters Jamie Sullivan and Landon Carter, two people from incredibly different walks of life that fall in love unexpectedly.
-As with all of Spark’s novels, A Walk to Remember is set in a small town in North Carolina, and features characters that you simply can’t help but fall in love with.
+As with all of Spark’s novels, A Walk to Remember is set in a small town in North Carolina and features characters that you simply can’t help but fall in love with.

 Mandy Moore and Shane West want an “A Walk To Remember” reunion https://t.co/B5y0awcFVQ pic.twitter.com/EULLmas22Z